-You must submit the Full Grant Proposals (please use the template), including all required federal forms, through www.GrantSolutions.gov by September 5th, 2023, at 5:00 PM EST. You will not be able to enter the grant after that.
+If notified by August 15th, you must submit the Full Grant Proposals (please use the template), including all required federal forms, through www.GrantSolutions.gov by September 5th, 2023, at 5:00 PM EST. You will not be able to enter the grant after that.
 We (AFWA) do not manage the deadline for GrantSolutions, so calling or emailing us about your delays will not help.
-You have three weeks to update (if required) the Full Grant Proposal and complete all required federal forms, do not wait for the last minute and get into issues.
+You have three weeks to update (if required) the Full Grant Proposal and complete all required federal forms, do not wait until the last minute and get into issues.
 Please make sure your organization has an account. - Allows for USFWS to review, award, and close the grant.
 Training will be available if this is your first time receiving a grant and you have ever used GrantSolutions/TRACS.